Learn how to harness the power of big data at UMass Dartmouth.

 - pursue your own areas of interest

-- work on joint projects and hackathons through The Big Data Club (student promo video)
+- work on joint projects and hackathons through The Big Data Club (student promo video).
+Congrats to the Big Data Club for winning the American Statistical Association's Best Visualization award for the fourth consecutive year!

 Faculty research extends across the disciplines—to treat disease, monitor neonate health, explore the universe, predict ocean turbulence, and solve complex numerical equations.